 I chatted with my first match, Leo*, for about 15 minutes thanks to a scheduling snafu.
 Leo was the only person to ask me an in-depth question, and of course I didn’t have an answer.
 “What’s your passion?” he wanted to know.
 “Um,” I replied.
 It’s possible that to succeed in the dating pool you need to have interests outside of Netflix and Words with Friends.
 “It’s important to stay stimulated creatively, you know?” were Leo’s last words to me.

 Several dates later I met Raphael.
 The most physically fit of all the prospects, he got out of his chair to shake my hand.
 Good start.
-Then he opened his mouth.
+And he was attractive enough to make me fantasize a little bit; him flexing enormous muscles in an intimate setting while I looked on with lusty eyes.
+My imagination went wild about what’s in store for the two of us with respect to sexual adventures.
+Just a little bit, though.
+Because then he opened his mouth.

 “That is the sexiest costume I’ve seen all day,” he said.